jcm10x1/provenance-open-source/README.md

 # Provenance #
-I built Provenance because keeping frontend types and client libraries in sync with the backend and manually wiring up database subscriptions is a pain.
+I built Provenance because keeping frontend types and client libraries in sync with the backend and manually wiring up database clients is a pain.
 This CLI automates the glue code so I can just build features.
 After using it for a few weeks, I concluded that it was slowing doen my workflow so I swtched to manually writing the schema with zod.
 With enough time, effort, and testing, I don't see why this can't work with minimimal, of not zero code changes, comments, or decoratrors.

 ## How it works ##
 Scans: Looks at express routes and AST processing to extract routes and their related code.